radekstepan/burnchart/README.md

 ##Configuration

-At the moment, there is no ui exposed to change the app settings.
-You have to edit the `src/config.js` file.
+At the moment, there is no UI exposed to change the app settings.
+You have to either edit the `src/config.js` file or use URL query string parameters to override these on a per-user basis.

+###Config Fields

 An array of days when we are not working where Monday = 1.
 The ideal progression line won't *drop* on these days.